 3 tablespoons mascarpone

-3. In a heavy bottomed pot melt the butter over medium-high heat.
-Add the onion and cook until translucent with a 1/8 teaspoon of salt.
+3. In a heavy-bottomed pot melt the butter over medium-high heat.
+Add the onion and cook until translucent with a 1/8 teaspoon of salt and pepper.
 Add the rice and cook until lightly toasted.
 Pour in the wine and cook until it has evaporated.
-Add enough of the asparagus cooking water to just cover the rice.
+Add enough stock to just cover the rice.

-4. Bring to just a gentle simmer and stir regularly.
+4. Bring to just a gentle simmer stirring regularly.
 When the liquid goes below the rice add more of the cooking liquid.
-It will take about 10-15 minutes to cook the rice to al dente.
+Continue cooking for about 10-15 minutes.
+Taste the risotto and adjust the salt and pepper if needed.
+The rice should be too al dente but not too far off from being perfectly al dente.

 Copyright © Julie Logue Riordan, Cooking with Julie